In this article we will be covering one of the most common types of property damage that we see….

-For the most part wet carpeting is restorable however,
+For the most part, wet carpeting is restorable, however,

 You will need to remove all the water you can out of it and dry it as soon as possible.

-Days later if the carpet starts staining and there is an unpleasant smell coming from the area,
+As days go by, if the carpet starts staining and there is an unpleasant smell coming from the area,

 This is the result of not removing all the excess water and drying the areas fast enough.